-- (a) Timber stands harvested under an evenaged regeneration method shall meet the following standards: - (1) Where a regeneration step harvest of evenaged management will occur on stands younger than 50 years of age for Class I lands, 60 years of age for Class II and III lands, or 80 years of age for Class IV and V lands, or equivalent age of trees, based on height as determined according to the appropriate site class, the RPF preparing the THP or SYP must demonstrate how the proposed harvest will achieve MSP pursuant to Section 913.11(a) or (b) provided, however, that the Director may grant an exemption from this section based upon hardship. - (2) The regeneration harvest of evenaged management shall be limited to 20 acres for tractor yarding.
+(a) Timber stands harvested under an evenaged regeneration method shall meet the following standards:

+(1) Where a regeneration step harvest of evenaged management will occur on stands younger than 50 years of age for Class I lands, 60 years of age for Class II and III lands, or 80 years of age for Class IV and V lands, or equivalent age of trees, based on height as determined according to the appropriate site class, the RPF preparing the THP or SYP must demonstrate how the proposed harvest will achieve MSP pursuant to Section 913.11(a) or (b) provided, however, that the Director may grant an exemption from this section based upon hardship.

+(2) The regeneration harvest of evenaged management shall be limited to 20 acres for tractor yarding.
 Aerial or cable yarding may be 30 acres.
 Tractor yarding may be increased to 30 acres where the EHR is low and the slopes are < 30%.
-The RPF may propose increasing these acreage limits to a maximum of 40 acres, and the Director may agree where measures contained in the THP provide substantial evidence that the increased acreage limit does any one of the following: - (A) by using additional on-site mitigation measures, reduces the overall detrimental effects of erosion thereby providing better protection of soil, water, fish and/or wildlife resources; or - (B) provides for the inclusion of "long corners"; or - (C) create a more natural logging unit by taking maximum advantage of the topography; or
+The RPF may propose increasing these acreage limits to a maximum of 40 acres, and the Director may agree where measures contained in the THP provide substantial evidence that the increased acreage limit does any one of the following:

+(A) by using additional on-site mitigation measures, reduces the overall detrimental effects of erosion thereby providing better protection of soil, water, fish and/or wildlife resources; or

+(B) provides for the inclusion of "long corners"; or